529s Aren’t Just For Children. Adults Can Use Them, Too.

 If you are in a field that requires continuing education to maintain your professional license-such as nursing and teaching a 529 plan can be used to cover those costs at a school that also accepts federal financial aid.

 Do you need just a few more classes to finish your undergraduate degree?
 Contact the higher education institution to see what steps you need to take to complete your degree there.
 Or if you want to transfer your previously earned college credits to another institution and you live in Ohio, the Ohio Department of Higher Education (ODHE) can help you see what credits will transfer.
-Start your search with the Ohio Articulation and Transfer Network (OATN) to see how to transfer those credits.
 Remember, you can use your 529 plan to take those final courses to earn your bachelor’s degree at federally accredited postsecondary institution.

 And if there is any remaining funds in your personal Ohio 529 account after you’ve completed the education you wanted, you can transfer the leftover money to your child or grandchild’s 529 plan.